invokemedia/code-quality/README.md

 You can also add a `.jshintrc` file in your git project and the tool should look for that and use it.

+#### Additional Tools

+If you are not using an IDE, but are using a text editor like vim, atom, or sublime, then you should consider installing [ternjs](http://ternjs.net/).

+Tern is a stand-alone code-analysis engine for JavaScript.
+It is intended to be used with a code editor plugin to enhance the editor's support for intelligent JavaScript editing.
+Features provided are:

+* Autocompletion on variables and properties
+* Function argument hints
+* Querying the type of an expression
+* Finding the definition of something
+* Automatic refactoring

+This can be incredibly helpful as you can essentially add IDE-like features to your projects.
+For example, if you want to use `Array.reduce`, but you forget the arguments, tern can show you the arguments, their types, and also a link to [documentation at MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference).
+It can also infer types for your own functions and methods that exist in your projects.

 #### Testing

 ##### Backend